 The programs are available to both American and international students.
 Credits earned as an MJ student are not transferrable should a student later decide to pursue the JD program.

-The MJ in Compliance and Risk Management, offered by Drake Law School and Drake’s College of Business and Public Administration, responds to the growing need for employees to ensure that their companies are meeting government regulations and adhering to ethical standards.
+The MJ in Compliance and Risk Management, offered by Drake Law School and Drake’s Zimpleman College of Business, responds to the growing need for employees to ensure that their companies are meeting government regulations and adhering to ethical standards.

 The program combines the legal and business knowledge necessary to thrive in highly regulated fields such as financial services, insurance, healthcare, pharmaceuticals, agribusiness, and utilities.

 The MJ in Compliance and Risk Management is an online program.

 Learn more about the MJ in Compliance and Risk Management.

 Questions?
 Contact Julia Steggerda-Corey, Director of the Compliance and Risk Management Program, 515-271-2912 or firstname.lastname@example.org.

 The philosophy of the MJ in Individualized Legal Studies program is to allow each student to build his or her own program to fit their individual career goals and interests.

 Students must complete 24 hours of law credits from the regular Drake Law School curriculum.
 Candidates may choose a pre-set concentration in Business Law, Criminal Law, or International Law and Global Citizenship, or design a curriculum to fit individual career goals.

 Learn more about the MJ in Individualized Legal Studies.